 AVMA's science-based, peer-reviewed literature reviews are written by AVMA professional staff in response to a demonstrated need for summary information.
 They are not AVMA policy and generally do not draw conclusions.
 They simply report what we know from the literature or other verifiable data about a given topic.
 In addition to scientific information, they may address the issue's legislative, legal, economic, ethical, and social components, as well as implications for veterinary practice.

 How are AVMA literature reviews developed?

 Peer review is similar to that used for articles in scientific journals.
 Reviewers are recognized experts in their field, and are identified after reviewing related peer-reviewed publications and seeking input from those working on the topic.
 We attempt to represent a broad variety of backgrounds and perspectives in the peer review process.

-AVMA welcomes new information that will improve the content of its literature reviews.
-Please share any comments or suggestions you have on our literature reviews by sending them, with supporting documentation (e.g., scientific articles, verifiable data), to literature_reviewsavma [dot] org.
+We welcome new information that will improve the content of these literature reviews.
+Please literature_reviewsavma [dot] org (share any comments or suggestions with us) by email, including supporting documentation such as scientific articles and verifiable data.